-- Contemplating the cities from the tops of observatory decks.
+- Contemplating the cities from the tops of observation decks.

-- Exploring museums, such as National Museum of Nature and Science.
+- Exploring museums, such as the National ones and those dedicated to arts.

-- Attending to a tea ceremony in Kyoto.
+- Attending to a traditional tea ceremony in Kyoto.

 Finally, for those willing to meet the vegan community in Japan, several dedicated festivals regularly occur in some cities, such as Tokyo’s Vegan Gourmet Festival in Kiba Park or the Veggie Food Fest in Yoyogi Park.